The Aftermath-2019

 As an experiment, he chooses flower saleswoman Eliza, with her horrid Cockney accent, and is determined to crown her duchess of a ball.

-Unaware of his scheme but soon to find out she has been had, romance eventually blooms as the song “I’ve Grown Accustomed to Her Face” becomes important.
+Unaware of his scheme but soon to find out she has been had, romance eventually blooms as the song “I’ve Grown Accustomed to Her Face” becomes essential.

-The misty London setting adds layers of mystique and atmosphere and the cinematography drizzles with color and pizzazz, making the overall content look amazing.
+The misty London setting adds layers of mystique and atmosphere, and the cinematography drizzles with color and pizzazz, making the overall content look fantastic.

-Because of the length of the film and the magnificent trimmings, the production looks like a spectacle and of the elegant extravagance of the 1950s and 1960s when musicals made into films were grand and robust.
+Because of the length of the film and the magnificent trimmings, the production looks like a spectacle, reminiscent of the elegant extravagance of the 1950s and 1960s, when musicals made into films were grand and robust.

-Little wonder is that this helped it win Best Picture, Best Director, and a smattering of other awards.
-It’s a film Hollywood loves.
+It’s no wonder this helped it win Best Picture, Best Director, and many other awards.
+Hollywood loves this film.

-Eliza’s father Alfred (Stanley Holloway), a waste collector, is also an opportunist, singing his story during “With a Little Bit of Luck”.
-The differences between the “haves” and the “have nots” are clear.
+Eliza’s father, Alfred (Stanley Holloway), a waste collector, is also an opportunist.
+He sings his story during “With a Little Bit of Luck.”
+The differences between the “haves” and the “have nots” are evident.

-The controversy over the film includes the decision to dub nearly all of Hepburn’s singing with another singer’s voice, which devastated the actress and cost her an Academy Award nomination.
-Her snub is especially jarring given the dozen other nominations it received.
+The controversy surrounding the film includes the decision to dub nearly all of Hepburn’s singing with another singer’s voice.
+This devastated the actress and cost her an Academy Award nomination.
+Her snub is especially jarring, given the dozen other nominations it received.

-The story is heartwarming and in keeping with a like-minded theme of a hero rescuing the damsel in distress.
-Hints of Cinderella (1950) and even Pretty Woman (1990) glisten with only a mere hint of male chauvinism that does not ruin the experience or reduce the film to a dated guy film, certainly as is the case with Pretty Woman.
+The story is heartwarming and follows the like-minded theme of a hero rescuing a damsel in distress.
+Hints of Cinderella (1950) and even Pretty Woman (1990) glisten, with only a hint of male chauvinism that does not ruin the experience or reduce the film to a dated guy film, as with Pretty Woman.

 “I’m an Ordinary Man” describes how women ruin men’s lives and are not the most progressive or female-friendly of all the numbers.